9 Winter Research Programs for High School Students

 Cost: Free

-Application Deadline: July 7, 2024 (Bar Harbor, ME) | September 15, 2024 (Farmington, CT)
+Application Deadline: July 7 (Bar Harbor, ME) | September 15 (Farmington, CT)

 Eligibility: High school students aged at least 16 years and enrolled as a junior or senior in good standing at a high school within commuting distance of the Jackson Laboratory campus in either Farmington, CT, or Bar Harbor, ME.

-The Jackson Laboratory offers a limited number of in-person, hybrid, and fully remote research opportunities with researchers at their Maine and Connecticut campuses.
-During the program, you’ll get to join a JAX research group and learn and practice the technical skills necessary to become a productive member of the research team.
-You’ll also develop personal skills including, problem-solving, effective scientific communication, time management, and teamwork.
+The Jackson Laboratory offers limited in-person, hybrid, and fully remote research opportunities with researchers at their Maine and Connecticut campuses.
+During the program, you’ll join a JAX research group and learn and practice the technical skills necessary to become a member of the research team.
+You’ll also develop personal skills, including problem-solving, effective scientific communication, time management, and teamwork.
+Working with your mentor, you’ll design an independent research project within the scope of the lab’s ongoing research.
+Mentors include JAX faculty, postdoctoral associates, graduate students, and other biomedical research professionals.

 Location: Online (this includes live sessions and offline work)

-Cost: $1,750 per credit (3 credit course)
+Cost: $1,750 per credit (3-credit course)

 Application Deadline: Applications typically close in December.

-For instance, Biomedical Terminology introduces students to the intricate language of the biomedical field, equipping them with the vocabulary necessary to navigate the complex world of medicine and healthcare.
-Introductory Microeconomics offers a foundational understanding of economic principles, helping students comprehend the dynamics of supply and demand, market behavior, and consumer choices.
-In Ethics in New Media, Technology, and Communication, students delve into the ethical considerations surrounding modern media and technology, exploring critical topics like privacy, information dissemination, and digital ethics.
-These courses can not only deepen your knowledge in subjects of interest but also provide a glimpse into college-level academics, preparing you for the academic challenges you will face in college.
+With a diverse range of course options, this program covers biomedicine, economics, ethics, and more.
+These courses provide a valuable introduction to college-level academics while letting you explore subjects that interest you.
+For instance, Biomedical Terminology introduces you to the language of the biomedical field, equipping you with the vocabulary necessary to navigate the complex world of medicine and healthcare.
+Introductory Microeconomics offers a foundational understanding of economic principles, helping you comprehend supply and demand dynamics, market behavior, and consumer choices.
+These courses can deepen your knowledge in subjects of interest and provide a glimpse into college-level academics.

 Location: University of California, San Diego, CA

-Cost: Ranges between $2000 and $3000.
+Cost: Ranges between $2,000 and $3,000.

 Application Deadline: Applications are accepted on a rolling basis till the slots are filled.

 Dates: Typically runs between January and March.
-The 2025 winter cohort dates are TBA.

 Eligibility: Students who are at least 15, in grades 9-12, and have a minimum GPA of 3.0

-For example, in the Life Sciences track, you will embark on a comprehensive journey through fundamental molecular biology topics and modern laboratory techniques.
-You will learn to synthesize life science fundamentals, conduct fieldwork, formulate hypotheses, design experiments, collect and process samples, execute experiments, and analyze data.
-This immersive experience culminates in students showcasing their research findings through poster presentations attended by local scientists and industry leaders, providing a platform for sharing their work and gaining insights into the broader scientific community.
+UC San Diego's Academic Connections Research Scholars program offers a variety of research-focused tracks, including Bioengineering, Business Research, Design Lab, Life Sciences, Marine Science, and School of Medicine.
+For example, in the Life Sciences track, you will learn about fundamental molecular biology topics and modern laboratory techniques.
+You will synthesize life science fundamentals, conduct fieldwork, formulate hypotheses, design experiments, collect and process samples, execute experiments, and analyze data.
+This experience culminates in showcasing your research findings through poster presentations attended by local scientists and industry leaders.

 Jessica attends Harvard University where she studies Neuroscience and Computer Science as a Coca-Cola, Elks, and Albert Shankar Scholar.
 She is passionate about educational equity and hopes to one day combine this with her academic interests via social entrepreneurship.
 Outside of academics, she enjoys taking walks, listening to music, and running her jewelry business!